DenisBiryukov91/zenoh-go/README.md

 ## Running the Examples

 After building the examples, you can run them from the `bin` directory.
+Description of each example can be found [here](./examples/README.md).

 ### Run a Specific Example